epavlusik/solarsystemlive/README.md

 ## My goals were:

-1. Show the planets in context of their actual speed compering to the others
+1. Show the planets in context of their actual speed comparing to the others
 2. Indicate the size of planets (just approximated)

 ## Challenges: